wundergraph/cosmo/terraform-provider/docs/resources/federated_graph.md

 - `admission_webhook_secret` (String, Sensitive) The secret token used to authenticate the admission webhook requests.
 - `admission_webhook_url` (String) The URL for the admission webhook that will be triggered during graph operations.
 - `label_matchers` (List of String) A list of label matchers used to select the services that will form the federated graph.
-- `name` (String) The name of the federated graph.
-This is used to identify the graph and must be unique within the namespace.
 - `namespace` (String) The namespace in which the federated graph is located.
 Defaults to 'default' if not provided.
 - `readme` (String) Readme content for the federated graph.